ansible-buch/cbi/README.md

 ## Requirements:

-- Server with at least 4 GB RAM
+- Server with sufficient RAM, depending on the applications you intend to run.
 - `ansible` (community package) and `git` installed on this server

 <!--